Tusayan, Arizona: Incorporation

 Another vote, held on March 9, 2010, proved more successful when the measure was approved by a margin of 116 to 71, making Tusayan the 91st incorporated place in the state of Arizona.
 An interim town council appointed by the Coconino County Board of Supervisors held the town's first council meeting on April 7.

-Opposition to the town's incorporation have filed a lawsuit to overturn the election as fraudulent, with opening arguments in the case being scheduled for April 14.
+Education

+The majority is within the Grand Canyon Unified School District, while a sliver is in the Williams Unified School District.

+The high school of the former is Grand Canyon High School.